Why Should I Use Proofing & Approvals in Project Management Software?

-According to a McKinsey report, employees spend almost 2 hours every day searching for and gathering information.
-Which means that having a single source of truth saves everyone time.
+According to a McKinsey report, employees spend almost two hours every day searching for and gathering information.
+This means that having a single source of truth saves everyone time.

-Plus reviewers can make comments directly in the file as they’re reviewing it.
-Not only does this save them time, but it means that creators can more easily see exactly what needs to be changed.
+Reviewers can make comments directly in the file as they’re reviewing it.
+Not only does this save time, but creators can more easily see exactly what needs to be changed.

 By using arrows, free draw, or rectangles, reviewers can give more accurate feedback on images and videos.
 They can also highlight specific lines of text on PDF documents, so everyone knows exactly what needs to be amended.

-Everyone can also view all of the change requests and comments left by others.
-So you never again have to deal with someone asking you to change an aspect of a file, right after someone else just asked you to make it the way it currently looks.
+Everyone can also view all change requests and comments left by others.
 This visibility means shorter review cycles and less duplication or conflicting feedback.

 Not only can your team review and suggest changes for files, but they can also do it for project tasks.
-So if a task is unclear or seems to be missing a key component, people can review and revise it right within your software.
+If a task is unclear or seems to be missing a key component, people can review and revise it right within your software.